 Many studies have demonstrated the effectiveness of these ingredients on majority of skin infections in dogs, and the same was replicated with the use of shampoo for dogs that contain them.
-However, they can also be damaging if used improperly, therefore consult with a vet and get a prescription for one of these products if your pooch is suffering from a serious skin disorder.
+However, they can also be damaging if used improperly due to their strength, therefore, always consult with a vet and get a prescription for one of these products if your pooch is suffering from a serious skin disorder.

 Solutions for Itchy Dogs

-Some dogs just seem to be excessively itchy, be it due to dry skin, an underlying allergy or sometimes because of the above mentioned skin condition.
-If your Fido hasn’t scratched himself into needing veterinary attention, it may be worthwhile to try a soothing bath to help with the itch, or try one of these other itch relief methods.
+Some dogs just seem to be excessively itchy, be it due to dry skin, an underlying allergy or skin condition.
+If your pooch hasn’t yet scratched himself into needing any veterinary attention, it may be worthwhile to try a soothing bath to help relieve that itch, or try using some type of itch relief methods.

-Some dogs that are prone to getting skin infections or dry, itchy skin can also benefit from having baths using products specific bathing products that are formulated at relieving itching in dogs.
-The two shampoos for dogs that I recommend for itching are:
+Some dogs that are prone to getting skin infections or dry, itchy skin can also benefit from having baths using specific bathing products that are formulated at relieving itching in dogs.
+The two shampoos for itchy dogs that I recommend are:

 Virbac’s shampoo for dogs is a step above most other over-the-counter pet shampoos that I've mentioned (and are also more expensive).
 They contain patented moisturizing technology called spherulites.
-These spherulites act almost like a “time release” of moisturizer on your pet’s skin and hair, and help to relieve itching among other things.
+These spherulites act almost like a “time release” of moisturizer on a dog's skin and hair, and help to relieve itching, among other things.

-Many itchy dogs also benefit from an after-bathing post-shampoo application of a crème rinse or conditioner.
+Many itchy dogs will also benefit from an after-bathing post-shampoo application of a crème rinse or conditioner.
 There are several dog conditioners available for purchase, but I cannot vouch for most of them.
-However, the one that I do often recommend to pet owners comes from Virbac with their patented formula:
+However, the one that I do often recommend to pet owners in my veterinary practice is made by Virbac using their patented formula:

-If you are using a Virbac shampoo for dogs that I've mentioned above, this Vicbac dog conditioner/creme rinse pairs nicely to help keep your pet protected and moisturized between bathing, and it's very effective for itchy dogs.
+If you are using a Virbac shampoo for dogs that I've mentioned above, this Vicbac dog conditioner/creme rinse pairs nicely to help keep your pet protected and moisturized between bathing, and it's very effective for reducing itchiness in dogs.

-Overall, this is everything you should know about picking shampoo for dogs and properly bathing your pooch.
+This is everything you should know about buying a good shampoo for dogs that's appropriate for your individual pup, and properly bathing your dog.
 As always, if you have concerns regarding your dog’s skin or hair – contact your veterinarian and/or grooming professional for further guidance.